-Cook, DuPage, and Lake counties make up the core Illinois Tollway counties, from which the majority of toll revenue and transactions are generated.
-Cook and DuPage counties are both mature counties where population growth has leveled off.
-Lake County is somewhat behind in its development maturity relative to Cook and DuPage counties, yet its growth began flattening between the 2000 and 2010 censuses.
-The combined population of the core counties increased just 7.3 percent in the period between 1980 and 2010, from 6.35 million to 6.81 million.
-Due to their already large population bases, these three core counties still account for approximately 31.0 percent of the absolute growth in population among the 15 Illinois counties in the Illinois Tollway service area.
-Employment growth has occurred at a faster and sustained pace in the core counties, increasing 24.3 percent-from 3.41 to 4.24 million-between 1980 and 2010.
-This represents two-thirds of all job growth in the 15-county region during this period.
+Cook, DuPage, and Lake comprise the core counties, from which most toll revenues and transactions are generated.
+All three counties are relatively mature, with population growth levelling off in the preceding decades.
+Combined core counties' population increased 6.6 percent in the last four decades, between 1980 and 2019, from 6.35 to 6.77 million.
+Due to their large bases, these counties account for 29.7 percent of absolute population growth among the 15 counties over the four decades.
+Employment growth (per Bureau of Economic Analysis definition) occurred at a faster and sustained pace in the core, increasing 42.6 percent-from 3.41 to 4.89 million-between 1980 and 2018, representing more than two-thirds of all job growth in the 15 counties in that timeframe.

-The collar counties include Will, Kane, McHenry, and DeKalb Counties.
-Growth in the four collar counties was slower during the 1950-1990 period of suburbanization-the period when Cook, DuPage, and Lake counties were growing most rapidly.
-However, after 1990, growth in these four collar counties accelerated as land available for development diminished in the core counties.
-Collectively, the collar counties doubled in population between 1980 and 2010-from 0.79 million to 1.61 million persons.
-This accounted for 56.0 percent of all population growth in the 15-county region.
-Employment grew at an even faster rate of 120.7 percent during the same period, from 292,040 to 644,484 jobs.
-The employment-to-population ratio (0.429), however, lags behind the 15-county regional average.
-The high employment-to-population ratios in DuPage, Lake, and north suburban Cook counties, paired with the low ratios in the collar counties, indicate that many collar-county residents commute to jobs in these core counties.
+Collar counties include Will, Kane, McHenry, and DeKalb.
+Growth in the collar counties was slower during the suburbanization of 1950-1990 when Cook, DuPage, and Lake were growing most rapidly.
+However, after 1990, growth in the collar accelerated as available developable land diminished in the core.
+Collectively, the collar counties' population doubled between 1980 and 2019, from 0.83 to 1.64 million, accounting for 57.8 percent of absolute population growth in the 15 counties.
+Employment grew faster, at 150.3 percent between 1980 and 2018, from 327,249 to 819,073 jobs.

 The Rockford MSA comprises Winnebago and Boone counties.
-The City of Rockford, located within Winnebago County, was the second largest city in Illinois throughout the 20th century but was overtaken by Aurora in the 2000 census.
-Winnebago County's population stagnated between 1970 and 1990, reflecting a downturn in the nation's manufacturing base.
-The county's population did, however, grow by 16.9 percent between 1990 and 2010.
+The City of Rockford, in Winnebago County, was the second largest city in Illinois throughout the 20th century, but was overtaken by Aurora in the 2000 census.
+Winnebago County's population stagnated between 1970 and 1990 around 250,000, reflecting a downturn in the nation's manufacturing base.
+However, population grow by 11.7 percent between 1990 and 2019 to 282,572.